 - Why is my son so disruptive in class?

 Neuropsychological, psychological, and psycho-educational evaluations are used to answer these and other questions about a child’s development and needs.
 The comprehensiveness of the evaluation is often determined by the complexity of the referral question.
 Psycho-Educational evaluations are my most basic and are often used for advanced learning assessments.
 Psychological evaluations are mid-range evaluations that can answer broad questions, including, "Does my child meet criterion for ADHD?" or "Is my child eligible for an IEP?"
 For complex situations involving multiple questions or underlying processing challenges, many children benefit from Neuropsychological assessments.
 Neuropsychological evaluations examine several domains important for school success, including cognitive abilities, academic skills, visual motor functioning, language functioning, memory, attention, executive functioning, and social emotional behaviors.
 Comprehensive evaluations can help families understand the underlying processes involved in their child's learning and guide, in a very specific way, interventions moving forward.
 My goal, when providing an evaluation for a family, is to create a bridge between the student's learning style and their educational program.

 Why Choose Sound Psychological Evaluations?

 As a licensed psychologist and an experienced school psychologist, I have focused my practice and career on providing neuropsychological, psychological, and psycho-educational evaluations for children and their parents.
 When it comes to evaluations, my focus is on quality, not quantity.
 I limit the number of new families that I take on, so that I can give each new case the attention that it deserves.
 When I begin with a new family, I schedule most of our appointments for that same week so that I can gather data efficiently.
 I encourage families to bring all prior report cards and assessments so that I may gather information from a variety of sources.
 With authorization, I am happy to consult with other professionals in the child's life.
-When I test, I administer a well-rounded battery that screens the primary domains correlated with good educational and social emotional functioning.
+When I test, I administer a well-rounded battery that screens the primary domains correlated with good educational and behavioral functioning.
 The child's results are then compared to those of children the same age in order to determine how their development compares to what is typically expected.
 My goal for every evaluation is to help families make sense of difficult situations, understand their options, and efficiently pursue the best interventions.